GloryYYC/blog/_posts/2019-01-15-the-science-of-well-being.md

 1. Focalism: just think the event individually
 2. Psychological immure system: bad events hurts, but it doesn't acturally hurt that much that long, you will get over it with friends and family.

+### Action we can take:

+1. Set strategies to getting over getting used to stuff, e.g. don't invest in stuff in the first place, for material life is the easiest to get used to.
+Instead, invest in experience, e.g. vication, art gallery, concert, especially those that can be share and benifit others.
+(Hence altruism)